jarekstrzele/obsidian_notes/REACT/React - the Complete Guide/14 Connecting to a Database.md

     fetchMoviesHandler();
   }, []) ;
 ```
-because the list is empty, this functio will be executed only ont time at the begining
+because the list is empty, this functio will be executed only on time at the begining

 this will be infinit loop